How can we build back better, together?

 - Recycling as much as you can - at a time when we’re all producing a lot more waste at home - as we’re at home more.

-We reflected on our first three weeks here - and now, a couple of months on, we’re looking ahead to what we should do next.
+We reflected on our first three weeks here - and now we’re looking ahead to what we should do next.
 Here are three things we’re thinking about right now.

 How do we continue to build the movement?